 Not just because you don’t like it.
 Of course, by agreement with your former spouse, virtually any change can be made, as long as the change does not adversely affect the children.

 Child support modification is far more important now that the law has very substantially changed in Illinois from the simple percentage of payor’s income to income shares legislation in 2017.
 The income shares law considers the income of both parents as well as the number of overnights for parenting time, among other things.

 Can child support payments be reduced if my income has gone down?

 Yes, if it’s gone substantially down.
 Modification of support requires a showing of a substantial change of circumstances.
 But the reduction in income must be bona fide and not self imposed.

 What is the effect of the 2017 income-sharing law?
-I have a six-figure income and understand that my support obligation under the income sharing amendments would be substantially lower.
+I have a six-figure income and understand that my support obligation under the income sharing amendments would be far lower.
 Can I go to court and have support lowered to meet with the guideline amount?

 It’s not that simple.
 There has to be a change in circumstances other than the 2017 change in Illinois child support law.
 Therefore, it is critical to wait until there is indeed a substantial change in circumstances that justifies conforming to the statutory amount.
 This substantial change in circumstances can include either a substantial reduction in income or a substantial increase in parenting time.
 And 2022 legislation seeks to address complex caselaw involving foreseeability.
 There are other potential instances other than lowered income but these should be discussed with your lawyer in detail.
 See the Gitlin Law Firm’s blog regarding a 2019 McHenry County decision that addresses this issue.